blinchk/tthk-replacements-bot/README.md

 # TTHKReplacementsBot
-Our task was create the bot, what can parse changes in student's timetable from the site of vocational school.
+Our task was create the bot, what can parse changes in student's timetable from the site of the vocational school.

 Rostislav Konovalov, Nikolas Laus.
 TARpv19, Tallinna Tööstushariduskeskus.